szTheory/chip8go/README.md

 ## Instructions

 Download chip8go and run the program.
-A file dialog box will appear to choose a `.ch8` game file.
-Several quality public domain game files are included in the `games` folder.
+A file dialog will appear for you to choose a `.ch8` game.
+Several quality public domain games are included in the `games` folder.

 ## Controls